nashimbiswa/LinkedList/README.md

 # LinkedList
-This are the basic operations programs that we performed in an array.
+This are the basic operation programs that we performed in an array.